Nicola Sturgeon: Alex Salmond sexual harassment case

-COVID–19 pandemic
+COVID-19 pandemic

 The worldwide pandemic of COVID-19 began during Sturgeon's second term as First Minister.
-The first confirmed case of the virus in Scotland was announced on 1 March 2020, when a resident in Tayside had tested positive.
+The first case of the virus in Scotland was confirmed on 1 March 2020, when a resident in Tayside had tested positive.

 Initially, the Scottish Government resisted banning public events and on 12 March allowed 47,000 fans to attend a Rangers match at Ibrox, insisting that, "stopping mass gatherings [is] not the best way to contain this virus."
-However, on 18 March Sturgeon announced to the Scottish Parliament that all schools and nurseries in Scotland would close on 20 March to try to limit the spread of the virus.
+However, Sturgeon's government ordered all schools and nurseries in Scotland closed on 20 March to try to limit the spread of the virus.
 On 23 March, Prime Minister Boris Johnson and Sturgeon ordered Scotland into "lockdown", limiting the reasons why people may leave their homes in an attempt to limit the spread of the virus, to protect the health of the population, and to ease the pressure the virus placed on NHS Scotland services and workforce.
-Subsequently the restrictions were repeatedly tightened, loosened and adapted in parts or all of Scotland in response to developments in the situation.
+Subsequently, the restrictions were repeatedly tightened, loosened and adapted in parts or all of Scotland in response to developments in the situation.

-During the early stages of the pandemic 1,300 elderly hospital patients were transferred into care homes without receiving a negative coronavirus test result.
+During the early stages of the pandemic, 1,300 elderly hospital patients were transferred into care homes without receiving a negative coronavirus test result.
 Many had been infected with the virus and ended up passing it on to other care home residents.
 Over three thousand care home residents died from COVID-19 and Gary Smith, Scotland Secretary of the GMB, said the policy had turned "care homes into morgues".
 When asked by the BBC if the policy had been a mistake, Sturgeon said: "Looking back on that now, with the knowledge we have now and with the benefit of hindsight, yes."
 In April 2020 whistle-blowers in the NHS came forward to reveal that staff were being made to reuse dirty personal protective equipment (PPE) while at work.
 One nurse told STV, "[When we hear the government say supplies are fine] it's not frustrating, it's crushing.
 It is absolutely crushing.
 We feel we are being lied to."
 Sturgeon told the Scottish Parliament in July, "At no point within this crisis has Scotland run out of any aspect of PPE.
-We have worked hard to make sure that supplies are there, we’ve worked hard overcoming challenges that we have faced along the way."
+We have worked hard to make sure that supplies are there, we've worked hard overcoming challenges that we have faced along the way."